bere-ai/multimodal-alert-system/README.md

 https://bere-ai.github.io/multimodal-alert-system/

 ## What this is
-I built this as a sound-free alert system for environments where traditional audio alarm don't work well.
+I built this as a sound-free alert system for environments where traditional audio alarms don't work well.

 Instead of relying on sound, it uses visual signals and vibration patterns to communicate important information clearly-especially for Deaf users or in high-noise environments.